ahmadabusaiid/zen-bdma/BDM/README.md

             - Configure the persistent landing zone endpoint
                 - HDFS on the UPC virtual machine

-        b.
-Configure the data models, fields and other parameters for each data source
+        2. Configure the data models, fields and other parameters for each data source
             - odoo.py
             - dolibarr.py
             - weatherapi.py